mstachowsky/Klein-Clientside/README.md

 The `!Page` directive has an optional page name, like this:  `!Page [optional page name]`.
 This name is what gets displayed on the page's selection button.
 If it is left blank then the button defaults to the text "Page N", where N is the page number.

 Currently, if you have multiple pages, you must include the `!Page` directive on the line immediately following an `!endPage` or a `!Book1` directive, without any whitespace.
 This is being tracked as a todo and will be removed as a requirement in the future.

+Additionally, you may add pages to your book by referencing another page file with \*.pg extension by using the !addPage directive.

+#### THe !addPage directive

+To use this directive, first create a file with the \*.pg file extension, and populate the file as you would a page in a book file.
+Then in your book file use !addPage [path to page].

+Note the path to the page is automatically set to the `BOOKS` directory; \Klein-Clientside\serverside\klein\static\BOOKS.

+For example let's say we have a markdown file called "test", and a folder called "pages" that contain pages 1 to 3 with the names "page1", "page2", "page3".
+All of this is within the `BOOKS` directory.
+The file structures can be seen below.

+  >> test.md
+  !Book bookName

+  !addPage pages/page1.pg
+  !addPage pages/page2.pg
+  !addPage pages/page3.pg

+  >> page1.pg
+  !Page pageName

+      some content

+  !endPage

 ### Answer boxes: the `!ans` directive